 Legal complexities still abound, but—very simply put—if CBD products are extracted from low-THC hemp, they happen to fall in a legal grey area.
 It can be argued that this is because they are from a legal source, and they do not cause the psychoactive effects associated with marijuana.

 To make matters even more confusing—one arm of the federal government still considers marijuana illegal, while simultaneously, another side of government has recently approved patented cannabinoids for medicinal use against intractable epilepsy.

 The Importance of the Entourage Effect

-The newest movement within the industry is focusing around something called the entourage effect.
+Another movement within the industry is focusing on something called the "entourage effect."
 This refutes the idea that simply reducing a plant to its individual parts is the most powerful way to reap the benefits.
-Instead this idea supports a more whole plant mentality.
-This is also called the entourage effect.
-In other words, just because CBD or CBN (another cannabinoid) might individually have powerful medical potential, it’s likely that in combination they work in much more profound ways.
+Instead, this idea supports a more whole-plant approach.
+This is what the “entourage effect” refers to.

-Post Traumatic Stress Disorder
+PostTraumatic Stress Disorder (PTSD)

 No longer considered only a veteran's disease, PTSD is now thought to plague many U.S. citizens.
 Because CBD is beneficial for anxiety, panic attacks, and mental illnesses associated with memory, it is proving extremely useful in the treatment of PTSD.
 Another CBD oil health benefit is that over time, it reduces the severity and impact of the recollection of fear-inducing memories.

 RELATED: How CBD Oil Helps Deal with PTSD